-If one is going to accuse another of being a thief, one must be able to back up the accusation, or there ought to be consequences for the accuser.
-Whether it breaches a legal standard or not, slanderous or libelous commentary is often allowed in America's political environment because it gets passed off as free speech.
-There are no rules for fair play
+The point is, if one is going to accuse another of being a thief, one must be able to back up the accusation, or there ought to be consequences for the accuser.
+Whether it breaches a legal standard or not, slanderous or libelous commentary is often allowed in America's political environment because it's passed off as free speech and there are no rules for fair play

 Do you recall when Sen. Harry Reid likened the GOP to slavery sympathizers because he couldn't handle Obamacare criticisms?
 (See my Examiner column published here).
 His disgraceful words are largely forgotten.